PierreSenellart/provsql/doc/TODO/probability-evaluation.md

   (no `mulinput` in the circuit).
-That needs a `CERT_SAFE_AGG_PLAN` blob baked onto the `gate_agg` at the HAVING-lift site (`having_Expr_to_provenance_cmp` in `src/provsql.c`, via `src/safe_query_cert.{c,h}`), carried through `CircuitFromMMap` — and would be the first load-bearing consumer of the planner's skeleton/block analysis (today diagnostic-only in `classify_having.c`).
+That needs a `CERT_SAFE_AGG_PLAN` blob baked onto the `gate_agg` at the HAVING-lift site (`having_Expr_to_provenance_cmp` in `src/provsql.c`, via `src/safe_query_cert.{c,h}`), carried through `CircuitFromMMap` — consuming, at probability time, the `find_hierarchical_root_atoms` block structure that the rewriter already computes but the HAVING-lift currently discards.
 - **UNION/EXCEPT over a join that re-uses a base tuple** — `(R⋈S) UNION (R⋈T)` →
   `(r∧s)⊕(r∧t)`, non-read-once on the shared `r`.
 The *independent* case (each contributor's footprint private — the usual one) is now exact: